Morgan Stanley executives offer cautious outlook after profit beat

 Analysts were expecting a profit of $1.11 per share on revenue of $9.6 billion, according to IBES data from Refinitiv.

 The sixth-largest U.S. bank capped three days of results from Wall Street heavyweights.
-JPMorgan Chase & Co, Bank of America Corp and Citigroup Inc also topped expectations, while Goldman Sachs Group Inc and Wells Fargo & Co disappointed.
+JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N) and Citigroup Inc (C.N) also topped expectations, while Goldman Sachs Group Inc (GS.N) and Wells Fargo & Co (WFC.N) disappointed.

 Sales and trading revenue rose 10% to $3.5 billion.
 Gains came from a 21% jump in bond trading as equities trading fell slightly compared to a year ago.
 Morgan Stanley typically ranks No. 1 in equities trading, but after years of market-share gains it has been facing tougher competition lately.